pubfood/pubfood/README.md

 A free and open source header bidding framework built by publishers for publishers.

 This repository contains the Pubfood JavaScript library.
-For more information about Pubfood and Header Bidding please see [Pubfood.org](http://pubfood.org/)
+For more information about Pubfood and header bidding please see [Pubfood.org](http://pubfood.org/)

 ### Architecture Overview